j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

 ---
 seotitle: Solutions for Back Pain, Tension and Other Pain
-title: " Solutions for Back Pain, Tension and Other Pain"
+title: Solutions for Back Pain, Tension and Other Pain
 author: James Semczuk
 date: 2020-05-18T00:00:00.000Z
-description: "A guide to what is effective in regards to back pain and tension.
-Compiled from years of research and first hand experience."
+description: A guide to what is effective in regards to back pain and tension.
+Compiled from years of research and first hand experience.
 images:
--solutions-backpain.jpg"
+- /images/solutions-backpain.jpg
 ---

 ![Back Pain](/images/solutions-backpain.jpg)

 ## The Purpose of This Article